 - Experiment Do this experiment OR watch the example video from Science Learning Hub to find out how mussels clean the ocean.
 INSTRUCTIONS:Each group (or whole class) needs a glass jar and a live mussel.
 Teachers you can buy live mussels at most supermarkets.
 Please note some children / teachers may not feel comfortable doing this given that it is using a live mussel you will know your class best.
 You can watch the example video as an alternative. - Mix in 1 Tbsp flour with a jar of sea water.
 Shake. - Put a mussel in each jar - Leave jars in a cool place for an hour or more (keep water under 20 degrees) - Remember to keep a 'control' jar with sediment but NO mussel to compare with. - You might like to experiment with the amount of sedimentation or with the number of mussels in each jar.
 What happens if you leave two mussels in one jar?
-What happens if you have more or less sedimentation? - What happens if you leave the mussels for longer? - You could try a mussel dissection after your experiment to find the different parts of a mussel.
-SAVE THE MUSSEL SHELLS - you could use them to make 'muka' rope (from harakeke / flax). - Tikanga How are mussels important to Māori?
+What happens if you have more or less sedimentation? - What happens if you leave the mussels for longer? - You could try a mussel dissection after your experiment to find the different parts of a mussel. - Tikanga How are mussels important to Māori?
 Find out more. - Watch The Ōkahu Bay project.
 Find out how a group of people together are making a difference.